MartimVideira/BD/Teorica/SQL/nullValues.md

 select sid , sName , GPA from Student
 Where GPA > 3.5 OR GPA <=3.5 or GPA is null
 ```

+When counting (the distinct)
+values, NULLs are not included

+## Summary

+When using a database with NULL values:
+- Be careful when writing queries
+- Understand how the NULL values are going to influence the
+result